 If you're able to hang around a few days, book one of the 15 guest rooms at Blacksmith Inn on the Shore, a bed and breakfast inn in nearby Baileys Harbor.
 All rooms feature fireplaces, whirlpool baths and lake views.
 The inn is said to have an endless supply of homemade cherry oatmeal cookies, too.
 For the utmost in convenience, rent the Lakeshore Retreat, a spacious home tucked right next to Whitefish Dunes State Park.
 The home, which sleeps seven, features cherry wood and slate floors, a fireplace, two outdoor patios and plenty of windows to take in the dramatic lake views.
 If you're lucky, you may spot eagles soaring overhead.

 Dining options abound throughout the Door Peninsula.
 But you really don't need to meander farther than the nearby city of Jacksonport.
 Mike's Port Pub & Grill serves breakfast, lunch and dinner, featuring items like pancakes, chorizo burritos, fresh beef burgers and pizza.
-And don't skip the deep-fried cheese curds from Renard's, a cheese shop favored by locals.
+And don't skip the deep-fried cheese curds and artisan cheeses from Renard's, a cheese shop favored by locals.

 Before heading back home, stop at Meridian Park, which sits in between Baileys Harbor and Jacksonport.
 The park is home to one of two 45th Parallel markers in Door County, which mark the spot that's exactly halfway between the Equator and the North Pole.